pyscript/docs/docs/user-guide/dom.md

 ```

 This example demonstrates a declaritive way to add elements to the body of the
 DOM.
-Notice how the first (unnamed) arguments to an element are its child.
-The
+Notice how the first (unnamed) arguments to an element are its children.
-named arguments (such as `id`, `classes` and `style`) refer to attributes of
+The named arguments (such as `id`, `classes` and `style`) refer to attributes
-the underlying HTML element.
-If you'd rather be explicit about the children of
+of the underlying HTML element.
+If you'd rather be explicit about the children
-an element, you can always pass in a list of such elements as the named
+of an element, you can always pass in a list of such elements as the named
 `children` argument (you see this in the final `div` in the example above).

 Of course, you can achieve similar results in an imperative style of